jasonjurotich/JJ-GAS/SET UP VIM.md

 //For the first time
 - git add -A && git commit -m "updated" && git push
 //For all other times

+## CREATE SHORTCUTS FOR LINUX
+alias df='git add -A && git commit -m "updated" && git push'  // this will create a shortcut.
+If you want to have this command available in every terminal you must add the aliases to the .bashrc file.